xan217/rentzcar-test/README.md

 ## HOW TO RUN
 - There are two bash files to run and stop all the docker containers
-- Just use to run
+- Just use to run:
--- bash runAll.sh
+bash runAll.sh
-- Use to stop
+- Use to stop:
--- bash stopAll.sh
+bash stopAll.sh